 The Seven Secrets of Successful Strategy Development

-The practical aspects
+The practical aspects of Strategy Implementation

 In my first blog post, I tackled the topic of Operational Excellence, laying out the four critical elements as I saw them, and promising to delve into greater detail in subsequent posts.
-This is #2 in the series and in this post I share my thinking on Strategy.
+This is #2 in the series and in this post, I share my thinking on Strategy.
 At the outset, I must emphasise that I am taking a practical approach to this topic.
 You can go and Google any number of theories on strategy yourself.
 I will focus on strategy from the operating line leader’s point of view.
 I am going to do this by assuming we are on a journey together through a typical strategy development process in a company.

-be a structured and orderly process
+Strategy development should be a structured and orderly process

 My first word of advice.
 Develop the strategy by following a structured process.
 Too often strategy development happens in a fragmented way.
 There are essential components and they should happen in a particular order…analysis –> strategy development –> business plan –> implementation.
 I have seen risk assessments happening after the strategy and business plan have been completed…often because a Board sub-committee needed to tick a governance box!

 Often it is good to have a small team manage the strategy development and planning process.
-They can provide templates, pre-reading etc and collate and package the final product.
+They can provide templates, pre-reading, etc., and collate and package the final product.
 This is detailed work and is often run by Finance or a Strategy / Corporate Planning team in larger organisations.
 This is the craft part.
 Run it with people who love detail.
 You also want people there who can package the output in a way that tells a cohesive story for stakeholder buy-in later.
 This is the art part.

 The right people need to be involved